OADPOP Academy

 The Academy supports new and experienced outreach staff, community-based organizations, and health and social service professionals across Maryland.
 Participants receive certificates of completion for each module or series completed.

-OADPOP Academy Registration is OPEN!
+OADPOP Academy Registration Closes January 30th!

 Registration is required to participate.

+The OADPOP Academy is an MDH-certified training program for staff and volunteers working in authorized OADPOPs in Maryland.
 The OADPOP Academy creates a unified, statewide learning model that:

-• Builds confidence and competency across Maryland’s Drug User Health workforce
+• Builds confidence and competency across Maryland’s drug user health workforce

 • Reflects community voices and lived experience